Fliplet/fliplet-cli/docs/App-security.md

 - `session` (Object) the user's session, when available.
 Contains the same attributes found in the `v1/session` endpoint
 - `ipRangeCheck` (Function) please check the next section on IP address whitelisting/blacklisting for usage

-Here follows an example that protects all pages (aside from the `loginScreen`) from being accessed unless the user is logged in against a **dataSource** and the column `foo` of his user has value `bar`.
+Here follows an example that protects all screens (aside from the `loginScreen`) from being accessed unless the user is logged in against a **dataSource** and the column `foo` of his user has value `bar`.

 When those conditions are not met, an `error` is raised and the user is redirected (see `navigate`) to the `loginScreen`: